 Belgians are exacting consumers when it comes to beer.
 Most special local beers are served in a glass unique to that beer.
 Connoisseurs insist that each beer's character comes out best in the proper glass.
 If a bar runs out of a specific glass, the bartender asks if you'll accept a similar glass.
 Many Belgians will switch beers rather than drink one from the wrong glass.

 Another devout beer region is the Czech Republic.
 Czechs are among the world's most enthusiastic beer drinkers.
-Whether you're in a restaurant or bar, a beer, or pivo, will land on your table upon the slightest hint to the waiter, and a new serving will automatically appear when the old glass is almost empty.
+Whether you're in a restaurant or bar, a pivo (beer) will land on your table upon the slightest hint to the waiter, and a new serving will automatically appear when the old glass is almost empty.

 After the end of the Cold War, most former Communist countries had lots of workers going to Western countries for jobs.
 But Czechs say their workers mostly stayed in the Czech Republic as they couldn't imagine living in a place without their beloved local brews.
 And Czechs don't go from bar to bar like many other Europeans.
 They say, "In one night you must stay loyal to one woman and to one beer."